K8-Cloud/k8-cloud/examples/backup-restore/README.md

     * aws role arn if using kube2iam
     * You can also change the backup schedule ant ttl
 * deploy it on the cluster

+## TO-DO change helm to other option to the utility
 ```cassandraql
 helm install --name velero --values velero-values.yaml --namespace velero --version 2.3.1 --wait
 ```